Northwest Arkansas National Airport seeks to fly on its own as board votes to leave Highfill

-HIGHFILL -- Northwest Arkansas National Airport officials voted Tuesday to begin detaching themselves from Highfill.
+HIGHFILL -- Northwest Arkansas National Airport officials voted Tuesday to begin detaching the facility from Highfill.

 Brian Burke, the airport's in-house attorney, said Tuesday's resolution is the first step in what will likely be a monthslong process.